constellation-app/constellation/CoreQualityControlView/src/au/gov/asd/tac/constellation/views/qualitycontrol/docs/quality-control-view.md

 ## IMPORTANT!!!

-Although CONSTELLATION provides this Quality Control View, the user remains responsible for ensuring that their data is acceptable for further analysis.
+Although Constellation provides this Quality Control View, the user remains responsible for ensuring that their data is acceptable for further analysis.